jcorporation/myMPD/docs/configuration/pin-protection.md

 title: Pin protection
 ---

 The myMPD settings can be protected with a pin.
-Setting a pin is only supported if myMPD is compiled with enabled ssl.

-To set a pin run `mympd -p` and restart myMPD.
+To set a pin stop mympd, run `mympd -p` and start myMPD again.

 After restart all settings are protected with the entered pin.
 A lock symbol is displayed for all buttons whose action requires authentication if no valid session is established.

-You can goto the main menu and login to create a session.
+You can goto the main menu and login to create a session, press `L` or simply take an action that is protected (e.g. saving the settings).

 The session is valid until restart of myMPD, closing the browser, refreshing the site or you logout.

+The <a href="{{site.baseurl}}/references/api/methods">API documentation</a> shows whether a method is protected or not.